McCormick Theological Seminary welcomes applications from qualified persons for admission to its Doctor of Ministry degree programs!

-In addition to these ATS standards, McCormick Theological Seminary requires the following:
+In addition to these ATS standards, MTS requires the following:

-There must be evidence of a match between the applicant’s learning goals and the outcomes the Seminary hopes for in its graduates.
+- Evidence of a match between the applicant’s learning goals and the outcomes the seminary hopes for in its graduates

-Applicants must demonstrate a capacity for self-reflection, self-analysis, and self-directed learning.
+- Capacity for self-reflection, self-analysis, and self-directed learning

 Language Proficiency Requirements

-An English Language proficiency requirement must be met by all students for whom English is not their first language.
+All students for whom English is not their first language must meet an English Language proficiency requirement met by all students.
 Applicants may meet this requirement in one of four ways:

 A student wishing to transfer credit for Doctor of Ministry courses completed at another theological seminary must first submit the regular application for admission to the Doctor of Ministry program at McCormick.
 Once admitted, the student may submit a transcript of D.Min. courses completed at other institutions along with a statement of good standing from the Dean or other appropriate official.

 If a student wishes to have credit considered for transfer from more than one school, transcripts and statements of good standing must be submitted from each school.
 Courses that are more than ten (10) years old will not be accepted for transfer.
 No more than four courses completed at other institutions may be credited toward a McCormick D.Min.
 Degree.
 All core courses of the McCormick D.Min. and the D.Min.
 Thesis must be completed at McCormick.
 All matters related to transfer of credit should be directed to the dean of Doctor of Ministry Programs.